Steven Spielberg

 Executive Vice President of Post Production

-Graziano joined DreamWorks Studios as a staff post supervisor in 2002.
-Over the next four years, Graziano supervised eight films before being tapped to head the post production department in 2006.
-He has worked on fifty movies as the head of post at Amblin/DreamWorks, including Transformers and Transformers Revenge of the Fallen, Sweeney Todd: The Demon Barber of Fleet Street, Dreamgirls, Paranormal Activity, Tropic Thunder, The Help, War Horse, Lincoln, Bridge of Spies, The Post, and Ready Player One.
+Graziano joined DreamWorks Studios as a staff Post Supervisor in the spring of 2002.
+Over the next four years, he supervised eight films (Old School, Anchorman) before being tapped to head the Post Production department in 2006.
+He has worked on 55 features as the head of post, including The Fabelmans, West Side Story, Ready Player One, Lincoln, Dreamgirls, Tropic Thunder, Transformers 1 & 2, Paranormal Activity, The Help, 1917, Real Steel, and Sweeny Todd to name a few.

-Graziano is a graduate of the University of Texas and lives in Los Angeles with his wife, Brenna, and their two sons, Rex and Nash.
+He lives in Los Angeles with his wife, independent film Writer/Producer/Director, Brenna Graziano, and their two sons, Rex and Nash.

 Read More